 Take care when using humour

-Whilst the ASA appreciates that it is not generally the advertiser’s intention to offend, it will consider how viewers are likely interpret the ad, rather than the advertiser’s intention.
+The ASA appreciates that it is not generally the advertiser’s intention to offend, but it will consider how viewers are likely to interpret the ad, rather than the advertiser’s intention.
 Light-hearted depictions may sometimes be acceptable; however, humour does not in itself prevent an ad from being likely to cause offence, and humour which is derived from religion or belief is often likely to be offensive.

 Gentle humour may be acceptable when reflecting mainstream culture if religious references have passed into mainstream culture more generally.
 In 2014 the ASA received complaints that a Christmas themed ad referring to "all our stupid songs" was likely to cause offence because it mocked carol singing, an element of Christian worship.
 The ASA did not uphold the complaints, noting that the activity was part of British Christmas tradition, followed by both Christians and non-Christians alike (Kentucky Fried Chicken (Great Britain) Ltd, 5 March 2014).